 - The international student handbook is available for students to learn more about Hood College, staying in-status and living in the United States.
 It can be downloaded here.

-- Multicultural clubs: Hood offers over 40 clubs and organizations, including many that are intercultural or specific to one faith or culture.
-To name a few: International Club, Hood African Students Association, Jewish Student Union, La Union Latina, Muslim Student Association, Model United Nations, and Intervarsity Christian Fellowship.
+- Multicultural clubs: Hood offers more than 60 clubs and organizations, including many that are intercultural or specific to one faith or culture, including International Club, Hood African Students Association, Jewish Student Union, La Union Latina, Muslim Student Association, Model United Nations, and Intervarsity Christian Fellowship.
 With so many choices, students are sure to find a few that fit their interests.
 The International Club in particular offers international students a support group.
 Through regular meetings and spontaneous gatherings, new students learn about Hood traditions and campus life.
-They also works to make the community aware of world cultures by sponsoring day trips to Washington, D.C., and Baltimore, Md., organizing international movie festivals, participating in the International Cultural Show and coordinating an international dinner.
+They also work to make the community aware of world cultures by sponsoring day trips to Washington, D.C. and Baltimore, MD, organizing international movie festivals, participating in the International Cultural Show and coordinating an international dinner.

-- Kiran Chadda, Director of Multicultural Affairs and International Student Programs, is available as the international student liaison while for those enrolled at Hood College.
+- Our PDSO, Mr. Elyas Abubakr, is available as the international student liaison for those enrolled at Hood College.